 Navigation Transition from School with a Brain Injury/Concussion

-As these students prepare to transition out of school, there are recommended practices for transition.
-The Center on Brain Injury Research and Training looked at models and recommended practices for planning, organizing, and evaluating transition education services and programs, and created a Transition Toolkit for Students with a Traumatic Brain Injury.
-The toolkit assists families and transition staff to recognize the unique challenges a student with a brain injury may have and how to address and work through the transition process.
+The Center on Brain Injury Research and Training (www.cbirt.org) looked at these recommended practices for planning, organizing, and evaluating transition education services and programs, and created a Transition Toolkit for Students with a Traumatic Brain Injury.
+The toolkit assists families and transition staff to recognize the unique challenges a student with a brain injury may have and how to address and work through the transition process with these students.